EOP Summer Bridge

 Q: Can family members participate in Summer Bridge?

 A: We understand that the transition to college impacts the entire family.
-Family members are invited to assist students in moving in to the Residence Halls on the first day of Summer Bridge, and to attend a welcome session and family dinner with their students that evening.
+Family members are invited to assist students in moving in to the Residence Halls on the first day of Summer Bridge, and to attend a welcome session and family dinner with their students that evening to celebrate their child's first day on campus.
 However, family members are expected to depart following dinner on the first evening of the program.

 Q: What type of programming can I expect at Summer Bridge?